 Beets are highly nutritious and “cardiovascular health” friendly root vegetables.
 Unique pigment antioxidants in this root have been found to offer protection against coronary artery disease.
-Also, stroke a lower cholesterol levels within the body, and have anti-aging effects.
+Also, stroke lower cholesterol levels within the body, and have anti-ageing effects.

 - The root is a rich source of the phytochemical compound, glycine betaine.
 Betaine has the property of lowering homocysteine levels within the blood.
 Homocysteine, one of the highly toxic metabolite, promotes platelet clot as well as atherosclerotic plaque formation, which, otherwise, can be harmful to blood vessels.
 High levels of homocysteine in the blood result in the development of coronary heart disease (CHD), stroke and peripheral vascular diseases.

 - Raw beets are an excellent source of folates.
 It contains about 109 µg/100 g of this vitamin (Provides 27% of RDA).
 However, prolong cooking may significantly deplete its level in food.
 Folates are necessary for DNA synthesis within the cells.
 When given during peri-conception period folates can prevent neural tube defects in the baby.